Program Overview

-The Basic Antimicrobial Resistance Program equips participants with the important skills needed to address antimicrobial resistance in modern public health.
 The overall objective of this program is to equip health professionals with the knowledge and skills needed to combat antimicrobial resistance.
-The program’s total duration is three months comprising five weeks of in-class study and seven weeks of field work supervised by a dedicated mentor.
+The program’s total duration is three months comprising four weeks of in-class or blended study and eight weeks of on-the-job training supervised by a dedicated mentor.

 Learning Outcomes